What does it mean to be the City With Soul?

 2. Mississippi Children’s Museum

-Looking for fun things to do in Jackson, MS?
+Looking for fun things to do with kids in Jackson, MS?

 Okay, so we’ve been to a few Children’s Museums in our travels.
 But the Mississippi Children’s Museum in Jackson was by far the best we’ve been to.